Staff Policy D-602.05

 - Permanent Expulsion: Permanent expulsion is for the most severe cases, with no rights for future re-admission considered.

-The Vice President for Educational Services, in conjunction with the appropriate faculty and staff, is responsible for the development and publication of any procedures or guidelines that may be necessary to administer this policy effectively.
+The Vice President for Educational Services and the Vice President for Enrollment Management & Student Services, in conjunction with the appropriate faculty and staff, is responsible for the development and publication of any procedures or guidelines that may be necessary to administer this policy effectively.

 Initially adopted as D-405.01 December 9, 1996